 As you can see, Naibabiji shares knowledge for foreign trade professionals

-on building their own websites, while also answering many questions from netizens.
-In the process, some issues that foreign trade professionals haven't fully grasped have been identified.
-Therefore, this article shares the differences between building a foreign trade independent website and a Chinese website, along with points that require attention.
+on building their own websites, and also answers many questions from netizens.
+Through this, some issues that foreign trade professionals haven't fully grasped have been identified.
+Therefore, this article shares the differences between building a foreign trade independent website and a Chinese website, as well as some points to note.

-primary difference is the language used.
+the primary distinction lies in the language used.
 Foreign trade websites are generally in English or other foreign languages, while Chinese websites primarily feature Chinese content.
-Simultaneously, because the languages differ, the target audience of the websites also differs.
-Foreign trade websites mainly target overseas users, whereas Chinese websites target domestic users.
+Additionally, due to the language difference, the target audience also differs: foreign trade websites mainly target overseas users, whereas Chinese websites target domestic users.

-A secondary difference is the targeted search engines.
-For SEO promotion of foreign trade websites, the focus is typically on
+A secondary difference is the search engines they target.
+For SEO promotion, foreign trade websites typically target

-Google SEOWhile Chinese websites focus on Baidu SEO, the optimization techniques for Baidu and Google differ.
+Google SEO, while Chinese websites focus on Baidu SEO.
+The optimization techniques for Baidu and Google differ.
 Similarly, for paid promotions, the advertising platforms also vary.
-Foreign trade websites typically advertise on platforms like Google AdWords and Facebook, whereas in China, it's Baidu and Toutiao.
+Foreign trade websites usually advertise on platforms like Google AdWords and Facebook, whereas domestic ones use Baidu and Toutiao.

 So, what should be noted when building a foreign trade website?

-Many Chinese websites use site-building programs developed by web design companies, which are relatively simple but not necessarily suitable for Google SEO or the foreign internet ecosystem.
-WordPress is the preferred CMS system for the majority of foreign trade websites, though it's not absolute; the most suitable site-building program should be chosen based on actual circumstances.
+Many Chinese websites use website building programs developed by the website building companies themselves, which are relatively simple but not necessarily suitable for Google SEO or the foreign internet ecosystem.
+WordPress is the preferred CMS system for the majority of foreign trade websites, though it's not absolute; the most suitable website building program should be chosen based on actual circumstances.

 Note 2: Server Location

-Naiba really can't understand why some business owners think that having a web design company translate a Chinese site into English on a domestic server turns it into a foreign trade official website.
-Just as we experience slow speeds when opening foreign websites, foreign users will also find your site on a domestic server very slow or even inaccessible.
-More reliable web design companies might suggest a Hong Kong server because it doesn't require ICP filing, offers fast domestic speeds, and conveniently hosts both your Chinese and English sites.
-While foreign trade sites on Hong Kong servers are faster for international access compared to domestic servers, many Hong Kong servers limit bandwidth, causing lag during high traffic.
-Therefore, it's recommended to choose a server provider located in your main customer region for foreign trade websites.
-Here's a recommendation:
+Naiba really can't understand why some business owners think that translating a Chinese website into English on a domestic server turns it into a foreign trade official website.
+Just as we experience slow speeds when accessing foreign websites, overseas users will also find your website on a domestic server very slow or even inaccessible.
+More reliable website building companies might suggest using a Hong Kong server because it doesn't require ICP filing, offers fast domestic speeds, and allows you to host both Chinese and English websites conveniently.
+Relatively speaking, hosting a foreign trade website on a Hong Kong server will be faster for overseas access compared to a domestic server, but many Hong Kong servers limit bandwidth, causing lag during high traffic.
+Therefore, it is recommended to choose a server provider located in your main customer's region for foreign trade websites.
+Here, we recommend

 SiteGround。